 Elbe was able to have her sex and name legally changed too.
 Her name was changed and she even received a passport under the name Lili Ilse Elvenes.
 It was also during this time that she stopped painting because it was something that was a passion of Einar’s, not Lili’s.
 “It is not with my brain, not with my eyes, not with my hands that I want to be creative, but with my heart and with my blood” she later wrote.

-Lili returned to Dresden and adopted the surname Elbe to honor the Elbe River that flows through the city.
+Lili returned to Dresden and adopted the surname Elbe to honour the Elbe River that flows through the city.
 She began a relationship with French art dealer Claude Lejeune, whom she wanted to marry and wished to have children.

 “[Elbe] wanted to have implanted ovaries and a uterus because at that time, to be a real woman, you have to be capable of having children,” Hern says.
 “That was [her] ideal, [she] was obsessed by this.
 In [Elbe]’s biography which is based on her diaries, [she] always fantasises about being a ‘complete woman.’”

 In 1931, Lili Elbe had her fourth surgery, to transplant a uterus and construct a vaginal canal.
-This made her the second transgender woman to undergo a vaginoplasty surgery, a few weeks after Dr. Erwin Gohrbandt performed the experimental procedure on Dora Richter.
+This made her the second transgender woman to undergo a vaginoplasty surgery, a few weeks after Dr Erwin Gohrbandt performed the experimental procedure on Dora Richter.

 Lili wrote after the operations about “The fervent longing in my woman’s life is to become the mother of a child”.

-Elbe’s immune system rejected the transplanted uterus, and the operation and a subsequent surgical revision caused infection, which led to her death from cardiac arrest on 13th September 1931, three months after the surgery.
+Elbe’s immune system rejected the transplanted uterus, and the operation and a subsequent surgical revision caused an infection, which led to her death from cardiac arrest on 13th September 1931, three months after the surgery.

 Lili Elbe was buried in Trinity Cemetery in Dresden.
 The grave was levelled in the 1960s.
 In April 2016, a new tombstone was installed, financed by Focus Features, the production company of The Danish Girl.